 4. Keep Handwriting Practice Fun and Light

 If you’re dealing with a child who is already struggling with handwriting, you won’t get very far by making lessons harder, more repetitive, or more tedious.
 There isn’t any point in punishing a child’s short attention span—even neurotypical children cannot focus on a task for very long.
-Those with learning differences such as autism and ADHD can have even more difficulty taking in information for long periods.
+Those with learning differences such as

 When you teach a child handwriting, it’s vital to keep practice positive and to keep the child in a good mood throughout the session.